Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-Considering that the data are actually displaced from the regression equation due to the error $\varepsilon$, each data point satisfies the following relationship (we will put the subscript of the data number in the upper right corner)
+Considering that in reality the data deviates from the regression equation due to the influence of error $\varepsilon$, each data point satisfies the following relationship: (We denote the data index as a superscript on the right)

 \begin{align*}